AVSystem/developer-zone/docs/academy/module5.md

 This procedure is defined in detail in the LwM2M specifications (see [LwM2M specifications](https://www.openmobilealliance.org/release/LightweightM2M/V1_1_1-20190617-A/HTML-Version/OMA-TS-LightweightM2M_Core-V1_1_1-20190617-A.html#13-6-1-0-E61-Firmware-Update-State-Machine)).
 To add firmware update capabilities to a device, the [Firmware Update Object /5](http://devtoolkit.openmobilealliance.org/OEditor/LWMOView?url=https%3A%2F%2Fraw.githubusercontent.com%2FOpenMobileAlliance%2Flwm2m-registry%2Fprod%2F5.xml) needs to be implemented containing all essential functionalities for conducting the update and reporting the status.
 Several LwM2M Clients natively support this Firmware Update Object, including [AVSystem’s Anjay LwM2M Client](https://www.avsystem.com/products/anjay/) and [Zephyr’s LwM2M Client](https://docs.zephyrproject.org/latest/samples/net/lwm2m_client/README.html).

 ![FOTA in progress](images/module5_in-progress-basic.png)
-*<p style="text-align: center;">Updating a device’s firmware using Coiote IoT Device Management</p>*
+*<p style="text-align: center;">Updating a device’s firmware using {{ coiote_long_name }}</p>*

 ## Download a new firmware
 The LwM2M standard defines two methods to perform a firmware update, allowing either the Client or the Server to decide on the best moment to start the download of the new firmware.

 #### PULL method